Vai Sikahema is a morning news anchor for NBC10 News Today. You can watch Vai’s live newscasts weekdays from 4 a.m. – 7 a.m., and again at 11 a.m.

-Sikahema’s career in broadcasting started while his NFL career was at its peak.
-He worked at KSAZ-TV in Phoenix while he was with the Cardinals, and was with WFRV-TV in Green Bay, Wisconsin during his stint with the Packers.
+Vai’s broadcast career began when he was with the NFL.
+He worked at KSAZ in Phoenix while he was with the Cardinals, and with WFRV in Green Bay, Wisconsin during his stint with the Packers.
 He ultimately ended up in Philadelphia as an Eagle from 1992 to 1994.
 He was a running back and kick returner for the team, and is ranked first among the NFL's all-time career leaders in number of punt returns and second in punt return yardage.
 He is also a two-time All-Pro and was twice named the NFL Alumni’s Kick Returner of the Year.